atomicdata-dev/atomic-server/CONTRIBUTE.md

 - Clone [`atomic-data-browser`](https://github.com/joepio/atomic-data-browser) and run it (see readme.md, basically: `yarn start`)
 - Visit `https://localhost:8080` (default)
 - Visit your `localhost` in your locally running `atomic-data-browser` instance: (e.g. `http://localhost:8080/app/show?subject=http%3A%2F%2Flocalhost`)

+## IDE setup (VSCode)

+This project is primarily being developed in VSCode.
+That doesn't mean that you should, too, but it means you're less likely to run into issues.
+The `/.vscode` directory contains various tasks, recommended extensions, and some settings overwrites.

 ## Testing